 Clients will sometimes say, "I'll just go ahead and plead guilty to this one and if I get another ticket, I'll have that one amended."
 The reality is that the next ticket you get may not be amendable, and then you've got 2 tickets on your record and are well on your way to a license point suspension.

 DWI will put at least 12 points on your record and no insurance tickets can put you close to a suspended license as well.
-If you need to keep your driving privilege, call us and see how we can help at 816-841-2557 or 913-708-8194.
-Or, request a Free Online Quote.
+If you need to keep your driving privilege, call us and see how we can help or, request a Free Online Quote.